kylemcdonald/Siren/readme.md

 # Siren

-"Siren" (2021) by Annie Lewandowski and Kyle McDonald, with set designer Amy Rubin.
+"Siren" (2021) by Annie Lewandowski and Kyle McDonald, with scenic designer Amy Rubin.

-"In Siren – Listening to Another Species on Earth, composer and performer Annie Lewandowski, artist and coder Kyle McDonald, and set designer Amy Rubin explore humpback whale song in a meeting of intelligences – humpback whale, human, and artificial.
+"In Siren – Listening to Another Species on Earth, composer and performer Annie Lewandowski, artist and coder Kyle McDonald, and scenic designer Amy Rubin explore humpback whale song in a meeting of intelligences – humpback whale, human, and artificial.
 Their visually and sonically immersive piece reveals the wounded flourishing of the humpback whale, a species who continues to sing even as the menace of entanglement threatens its very existence.
 Siren celebrates the beauty and conservation legacy of the multi-platinum record Songs of the Humpback Whale on its 50th anniversary, while providing a window into the creative minds of our ancient mammalian relative in a contemporary experience of its ever-evolving song."

 This repository includes the code for producing the lighting design for the installation.